pro9er5/digress-digest/_posts/2025-02-08-starting-somewhere.markdown

 ## The Turning Point

 Early in 2023 we found ourselves in a rut.
-On paper, everything was going our really great for our family.
-We had jobs that were the result of careers successfully navigated, our kids were enrolled in an independent school getting the best education we could offer them, and we had enough income that we could purchase wherever was in our Amazon cart without thinking twice.
-We were growing more miserable by the week.
+On paper, everything was going really great for our family.
+We had jobs that were the result of careers successfully navigated, our kids were enrolled in an independent school getting the best education we could offer them, and we had enough income that we could purchase whatever was in our Amazon cart without thinking twice.
+Yet we were growing more miserable by the week.

 It felt like we were drifting apart as a family.
 Neither my wife nor I